 4) a <transport-layer-protocol> element set to the transport protocol used for the traffic (e.g. TCP, UDP).

 h) <identity>, an optional element set to the identity of the VAL user or the identity of the SDDM-C acting as the VAL UE and performing the request or the SDDM-S that performs the request.

+i) <anyExt>, an optional element that contains:

+1) <bat-period-adapt-cap>, an optional element indicating a BAT and periodicity adaptation capability; or

+2) <transmission-assist-info>, an optional element specifying a transmission assistance information for uplink SEALDD traffic that contains the following sub-elements:

+i) a <bat> element specifying the arrival time of the first packet of the data burst that shall be a string with a full-day and full-time format as defined in clause 5.6 of IETF RFC 3339 [11];

+ii) a <periodicity> element specifying the time period between the start of two bursts in units of microseconds;

+iii) a <bat-window>, element containing the acceptable earliest and latest arrival time of the first packet of the data burst which may be included only if the <bat> element is included; and

+iv) a <periodicity-range>, element specifying the periodicity range which may be included only if the <bat>, <bat-window> and <periodicity>elements are included and contains the following sub-elements:

+- a <lower-bound> element set to the lower bound of the periodicity and an <upper-bound> element set to the upper bound of the periodicity of the start two bursts in units of microseconds; or

+- a <periodicity-value-list> element with one or more <periodicity-value> child elements set to the acceptable periodicity value in units of microseconds.

+j) <anyExt>, an optional element that contains:

+1) <L4S-feedback-capability>, an optional element set to the L4S feedback capability (i.e. ECN identification, L4S feedback).

 <establishment-rsp> element contains the following sub-elements:

 a) <result>, which includes a sub-element <operation-result>, a mandatory element set to either "success" or "failure" indicating success or failure of the operation.
-If the result is "failure", the <result> element may contain a <cause> sub-element set to the cause of the failure of the operation (e.g. SEALDD policy mismatch).
+If the result is "failure", the <result> element may contain a <cause> sub-element set to the cause of the failure of the operation (e.g. VAL client error, SEALDD policy mismatch).

 b) <traffic-descriptor-info>, an optional element specifying the information of the traffic that contains one or more of the following sub-elements: